 Fabrics and textiles like to hold onto smoke and odor.
 If you smoke indoors quite a lot, chances are your sofa and carpet has absorbed much of the stale smoke odor most people try to avoid.
 Washing curtains, bedding, and furniture covers regularly can help you keep your smoking habit to yourself.

 Use this furniture cleaning kit that removes any smells in carpets, curtains, and couches.
 If worst comes to worst, sprinkling baking soda on the carpet or sofa and vacuuming it up again can help trap and remove the unwanted smoke scent.

 While many people use chemical sprays like Febreeze, strong chemical fragrances can cause a headache and aren’t the best things to be breathing all of the time.

 It’s always nice to go the traditional route when it comes to covering up marijuana’s smell.
 Lighting some incense or heating up some essential oils in a warmer is a great way to quickly mask that strong cannabis scent.

 A strong essential oil like rosemary, eucalyptus, or peppermint will very quickly mask cannabis scent and will also help you feel alert and refreshed.
 Lavender, orange, and lemon are three others that would do the trick.

-But if you really need to knock out that herbal odor quick, go with something that not only neutralizes pot odors specifically but leaves a pleasant minty fragrance in its place.
-Not a masking agent, these are true neutralizers that work so well professionals and hotels use the product line to leave their rooms clean and fresh between guests.
+But if you really need to knock out that herbal odor quick, go with something that not only neutralizes pot odors specifically but leaves a pleasant minty fragrance in its place, like Veil OG.
+Not a masking agent, this is a true neutralizer that works on your house, your car, and even your clothes!